hubmapconsortium/ingest-validation-tools/sample-examples/bad-sample/README.md

 - Row 2 has a missing value in column 16 ("P")
 - Row 2 has a missing value in column 17 ("Q")
 - Row 2 has a missing value in column 18 ("R")
+- Row 2 has a missing value in column 19 ("S")
+- Row 2 has a missing value in column 20 ("T")
+- Row 2 has a missing value in column 21 ("U")
+- Row 2 has a missing value in column 22 ("V")
 ```